jerbaroo/bridge-sim/paper/paper.md

     axle_distances=[2, 2, 2, 1],
     # Width of each axle, distance between point loads.
     axle_width=2.5,
-    # Speed of the vehicle.
+    # Speed of the vehicles.
     kmph=20,
 )